 They knew it was her campaign.

-They didn't tell the Pfizer court judges in the application that with a little note saying might have a slight, you know, political tinge to this.
+They didn't tell the FISA court judges in the application that, with a little note saying might have a slight political tinge to this, they never verified, never corroborate.

 Okay.

-Now, all those people that signed off on that Pfizer warrant are testifying to that court that to the best of their knowledge, everything presented is accurate, true, and right on the money.
+Now, all those people that signed off on that FISA warrant are testifying to that court that to the best of their knowledge, everything presented is accurate, true, and right on the money.

 They purposefully did not present it that way.

-Now, even the deputy FBI director uh at the time, Ed McCabe had said, well, without the dossier, we don't get the FISA warrant.
+Now, even the deputy FBI director at the time, Hads McCabe, had said, well, without the dossier, we don't get the FISA warrant.

 Here's where it gets interesting in John Solomon's new column yesterday.

-And that is we find out, headline is Robert Mueller himself was hauled before the secret FISA court to address FISA abuses in 2002, according to Congress, and that for the most of the the sixteen years Muller's closed door, you know, encounter here at Escape Public Notice.
+And that is, we find out, headline is Robert Mueller himself was hauled before the secret FISA court to address FISA abuses in 2002, according to Congress, and that for most of the 16 years Mueller's closed-door encounter here had escaped public notice.

 John Solomon joins us now to talk about this.